How to Market Your SaaS Platform to Developers in Uncertain Times

 Build your online presence

 With the conference circuit slowly coming back to life, now is the time to think about your online presence.
 Create blog posts and webinars that can be posted both to your own blog, but also syndicated out to partners in your space.
 The key for content is to ensure it’s authentic and relevant.
 Quality content almost always wins over sheer quantity.
+Don’t forget to incorporate engaging graphics -resize your images, change backgrounds, add overlays, and make their colors pop.
 By creating content, you’re increasing your presence in organic search, but you also gain other benefits.
 For example, potential customers will share the content via social channels giving you additional exposure for free.
 You can also leverage the content when following up with a strong prospect.
 Instead of just consistent nudges on “let’s set up a time to chat”, you can demonstrate value by sharing the content for them to consume at their own pace.

 Minimize churn risk